hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

     - ...easier to use than text editor as functions are provided.

 - antivirus
+    - description
         - Scans the computer to make sure it is not infected with a virus/to find
         - viruses
         - Compares with existing viruses/detects changes in behaviour of files
         - It may quarantine the infected programs
         - It will ask the user whether or not they want to delete the infected programs
         - (Does background scans of downloads and attachments for viruses) and
         - informs the user if anything found.
+    - advantages
+        - protects from malware
+        - prevents data being stolen + deleted by malware
+        - can prevent passwords being changed
+        - can filter spam from mailbox
+        - users can select how regularly to scan automatically in background
+        - can select which drives/folders to scan
+        - quarantines any infected files
+            - and awaits user confirmation to delete it
+    - disadvantages
+        - cost of purchase / license
+        - should be purchased anually
+        - need to update a lot
+            - since new virus signatures are being added almost daily
+        - can detect virus stored in DB (signature based)
+        - can detect viruses based on behaviour (behaviour based)
+        - can slow down the computer
+        - does not give 100% coverage
+        - can give false positives
+            - specially if you are a programmer
+            - eg: web server opening a port locallt in your system to server the web files / API
+        - takes up storage and memmory

 - backup software
     - Creates (additional exact) copies of files, databases hard disks or network